words about BARATUNDE

-Baratunde Thurston is is the co-host of TakePart Live on Pivot TV and the CEO and co-founder of Cultivated Wit.
+Baratunde Thurston is the CEO and co-founder of Cultivated Wit and co-host of the podcast About Race.
 He wrote the New York Times bestseller How To Be Black and served for five years as director of digital for the satirical news outlet The Onion.
-When he’s not delivering talks at gatherings such as Tribeca Film Interactive, SXSW, and TED, he writes the monthly back page column for Fast Company and contributes to the MIT Media Lab as a director’s fellow.
-He co-founded the black political blog, Jack and Jill Politics, has advised the Obama White House, has more than 10 years experience in standup comedy, and more than 30 years experience being black.
+When he’s not delivering talks at schools and gatherings such as SXSW and TED, he writes the monthly back page column for Fast Company and contributes to the MIT Media Lab as a director’s fellow.
+Baratunde has advised the Obama White House, has more than 10 years’ experience in standup comedy and more than 30 years’ experience being black.

-His creative and inquisitive mind, forged by his mother’s lessons and polished by a philosophy degree from Harvard, have found expression in the pages of Fast Company, on the sound waves of NPR, and on the screens of networks such as CNN, MSNBC, BBC, Al Jazeera and roughly one bajillion podcasts.
-He has hosted shows on Discovery Science Channel, Yahoo, and AOL, and he now makes his television network home on Pivot TV where he is co-host of TakePart Live with Meghan McCain and Jacob Soboroff.
+His creative and inquisitive mind, forged by his mother’s lessons and polished by a philosophy degree from Harvard, have found expression in the pages of Fast Company, the screens of HBO, Comedy Central, CNN, MSNBC, BBC, the sound waves of NPR and roughly one bajillion podcasts, including Our National Conversation About Conversations About Race, which he co-hosts with Raquel Cepeda and Tanner Colby.
+He has hosted shows on Discovery's Science Channel, Yahoo, AOL, YouTube, and Pivot TV, where he was co-host of TakePart Live with Meghan McCain and Jacob Soboroff.

 Far from simply appearing in media, Baratunde is also helping define its future.
-In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library Of Congress.
+In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library of Congress.
 From 2007 to 2012, he helped bring one of America's finest journalistic institutions into the future, serving as Director of Digital for The Onion.
-He's an affiliate at the Berkman Center for Internet and Society and a director’s fellow at the MIT Media Lab, and his book, How To Be Black, was published by Harper Collins in February 2012 and is a New York Times best-seller.
+He has been a judge for the Knight Foundation News Challenge, an affiliate at the Berkman Center for Internet and Society, and a director’s fellow at the MIT Media Lab.
+His book, How To Be Black, was published by Harper Collins in February 2012 and is a New York Times best-seller.

-Baratunde's wide range of experience and activity has earned him an equally wide range of praise.
-The ACLU of Michigan honored him “for changing the political and social landscape one laugh at a time.”
+The ACLU of Michigan honored Baratunde “for changing the political and social landscape one laugh at a time.”
 He was nominated for the Bill Hicks Award for Thought Provoking Comedy.
 The Root named him to its list of 100 most influential African Americans, and Fast Company listed him as one of the 100 Most Creative People In Business.
-Then-candidate Barack Obama called him “someone I need to know,” and YouTube user “mooospot” referred to him as a “dumbass liberal crackhead welfare sucker.”
-He accepts each of these honors with equal humility.
+He has advised the Obama White House and serves on the National Board of BUILD, an organization that uses entrepreneurship-based experiential learning to propel underserved youth through high school onto college and career success.